What is an Underwriting Syndicate?

 The structure of an Underwriting Syndicate

 A large Underwriting syndicate has a structure similar to a pyramid.
-The lead underwriter along with few co-lead managers is at the top of the syndicate.
+The lead underwriter, along with a few co-lead managers, is at the top of the syndicate.
 They have the entire responsibility for the smooth execution and completion of the entire IPO process right.
-The IPO process starts right from deciding the pricing and timing; preparation, validation, and filing of documents and obtaining necessary approvals, collection of bids and subscription, and finally allotment and distribution of the security to the investors.
-They are in control of most of the aspects of the issue and decides how much other co-managers and banks will be selling.
-Lead Underwriter is the most cherished slot in an underwriting syndicate and banks fight to grab it.
+The IPO process starts right from deciding the pricing and timing, preparation, validation, and filing of documents and obtaining necessary approvals, collecting bids and subscriptions, and finally allotment and distribution of the security to the investors.
+They are in control of most of the aspects of the issue and decide how much other co-managers and banks will be selling.
+Lead Underwriter is the most cherished slot in an underwriting syndicate, and banks fight to grab it.

 Importance of Underwriting Syndicates

 For the implementation and execution of projects, every company needs funding.
 And it is not possible all the time to fund it from its limited resources.
 Hence, they have no option but to approach the investors and the public at large to source the necessary capital.
 Therefore, IPO remains the only important route through which the organizations and institutions can garner risk-free funding.
 IPO is the first offering of common shares to the general public on a stock exchange by a company.
 The risk of the issuing company becomes minimum by deploying the services of an Underwriting Syndicate for the issue.
 The syndicate will purchase the entire issue at one go, pay for it upfront, and take care of its sale.
 Thus, the issuer with this arrangement gets the funds and focuses on business operations rather than worrying about the risk and uncertainty of IPO.